PGA: Personalizing Grasping Agents with Single Human-Robot Interaction: INTRODUCTION

+However, with the prevailing learning strategies of current LCRG systems~\cite{srfnlifrm, invigorate, ingress, lopfribhsr, cpaptbgl, avgrefrm, ivgorefhri, reiofitsf, iprwowusli}, supervised learning that requires vast amounts of data, it is challenging to tackle \textsc{GraspMine} with only a single sample.
 To address \textsc{GraspMine}, we propose \textbf{P}ersonalized \textbf{G}rasping \textbf{A}gent (PGA), that learns personal objects by propagating the information acquired from a user through a \textit{Reminiscence}.
 Specifically, PGA first constructs the \textit{Reminiscence}---a collection of raw images from the user's environment.
 Then PGA acquires personal object information in two successive steps: \textit{human-robot interaction} and \textit{robot-object interaction}.
 In \textit{human-robot interaction}, a user introduces a personal item to the robot with a personal indicator, \textit{e.g.,} ``\textit{my sleeping pills}''.
 In \textit{robot-object interaction}, the robot inspects the object from multiple perspectives, obtaining diverse images of personal objects.
-Leveraging the acquired information of the personal object, PGA pseudo-labels objects in the \textit{Reminiscence} by propagating personal indicators based on the visual features of the objects, which stems from label propagation algorithm~\cite{label_propagation}.
+Leveraging the acquired information of the personal object, PGA pseudo-labels objects in the \textit{Reminiscence} by propagating personal indicators based on the visual features of the objects, inspired from the label propagation algorithm~\cite{label_propagation}.
 We term this \textit{Propagation through Reminiscence}.
 Harnessing the data obtained from the interactions and the pseudo-labeled objects in \textit{Reminiscence}, PGA adapts the object grounding model, and with the personalized model, it adeptly grasps the user-specified personal objects.

-To validate the effectiveness of PGA, we conduct both offline (\textit{i.e.}, object discovery) and online (\textit{i.e.}, real-world LCRG) experiments on \textsc{GraspMine}.
-In offline experiments, PGA outperforms several baseline methods, and even shows comparable results with a fully-supervised method that employs extensive annotations within the \textit{Reminiscence}.
-Moreover, PGA also robustly performs in an online setting, demonstrating its real-world personalization applicability.
-Concluding our analysis qualitatively, we present visual examples from various phases of PGA, offering insights into the mechanisms that contribute to its robust performance.
+In the experiment, we provide baselines for \textsc{GraspMine}, including Direct and Supervised methods.
+Direct employs supervised learning with only one sample per object acquired from \textit{human-robot interaction}, while Supervised represents an upper-bound model trained with nearly 9k annotated samples.
+In offline experiments focusing on object grounding, PGA outperforms the Direct model by an average absolute increment of approximately 30\%, and even demonstrates comparable results to the Supervised method.
+Notably, we observe performance improvements in offline experiments as the number of images in \textit{Reminiscence} increases.
+Transitioning to the online setting, we validate PGA's real-world applicability by employing a physical robot to execute \textsc{GraspMine}.
+To qualitatively conclude our analysis, we present visual examples from different phases of PGA, providing insights into its robust performance.